LEARNAcademy/syllabus/tools_and_resources/wireframes.md

 * How to navigate the page or the site

 Some wireframes look like they were drawn with a crayon by a three year old on the back of a napkin; these are called low-fidelity wireframes.
-The point is to only create a visual guide and not get into to many details.
-As long as the idea you are trying to get across is clear and understandable, its a successful wireframe.
+The point is to only create a visual guide and not get into too many details.
+As long as the idea you are trying to get across is clear and understandable, it's a successful wireframe.
 You can use a whiteboard, paper, or whatever is convenient.

 There are online tools to make wireframing as easy as possible, and shareable as well.